-- MA 301 Pre-Calculus Algebra.
+MA 301 Precalculus Algebra.
 3 Semester Hours.
 (Lab fee.)
 Prerequisite: Intermediate College Algebra or College Algebra or equivalents with a grade of C or higher.
 For students preparing to take the calculus sequence.
 (Offered Fall, Spring, and Summer.)

-Topics covered include a review of the real number system and operations with algebraic expressions, solving equations and inequalities, functions and graphs, rational and polynomial functions, and applications to a wide variety of fields such as biology and business. - MA 302 Pre-Calculus Trigonometry.
+Topics covered include a review of the real number system and operations with algebraic expressions, solving equations and inequalities, functions and graphs, rational and polynomial functions, and applications to a wide variety of fields such as biology and business.

+- MA 302 Precalculus Trigonometry.
 3 Semester Hours.
 (Lab fee.)
 Prerequisite: MA 301 or its equivalent with a grade of C or higher.
 For students preparing to take the calculus sequence.
-(Offered on demand.)
+(Offered Spring on demand.)
 Topics covered include trigonometric and inverse trigonometric functions, exponential and logarithmic functions, solving transcendental equations, complex numbers, DeMoivre's Theorem, polar coordinates, and applications to a wide variety of fields. - MA 303 Calculus I. 4 Semester Hours.
 (Lab fee.)
-Prerequisite: MA 301 and MA 302 (or equivalents) with a grade of C or higher.
+Prerequisite: MA 301 and MA 302 or equivalents) with a grade of C or higher.
 (Offered Fall.)
 Topics include a review of functions, an introduction to limits, differentiation, applications of differentiation, and an introduction to integration. - MA 304 Calculus II.
 4 Semester Hours.
 (Lab fee.)
 Prerequisite: MA 303 or its equivalent with a grade of C or higher.
 (Offered Spring.)

 The second course of the three-semester sequence.
 Topics include applications of integration, techniques of integration, sequences, series, polar coordinates and parametric equations. - MA 305 Calculus III.
 4 Semester Hours.
 (Lab fee.)
 Prerequisite: MA 304 or its equivalent with a grade of C or higher.
 (Offered Summer.)
 The final course of the three-semester sequence.
 Topics include vectors, vector calculus, partial derivatives, gradients, multiple integrals and line integrals. - MA 308 Discrete Mathematics.
 3 Semester Hours.
 (Lab fee.)
-Prerequisite: MA 301 or MA 302 (or equivalents) with a grade of C or higher.
+Prerequisite: MA 301 or MA 302 or equivalents with a grade of C or higher.
 (Offered Fall, Spring and Summer.)
-Topics include an introduction to various topics in discrete mathematics including the study of sets, logic, relations, functions, counting techniques, graphs, trees, elementary propositional logic and proof techniques, and mathematical induction. - MA 309 Business Calculus.
+Topics include elementary propositional logic, sets, relations, functions, number systems and elementary number theory concepts, counting techniques, and how techniques of proof are applied within these topics; mathematical induction; graphs and trees - MA 309 Business Calculus.
 3 Semester Hours.
 (Cannot be used to satisfy requirement for upper-level mathematics elective for mathematics majors or for anyone having completed the Calculus sequence.)
 (Lab fee.)
 Prerequisite: MA 301 or its equivalent with a grade of C or higher.
 (Offered Fall and Summer.)
 Topics include a review of algebraic, exponential and logarithmic functions; and algebraically based approach to limits, derivatives and applications of differential calculus within professional business environments. - MA 310 Matrices and Linear Algebra.
 3 Semester Hours.
 Prerequisite: MA 301 or its equivalent with a grade of C or higher.
 (Offered Fall and Summer.)
 Topics include elementary theoretical, mechanical and applied approaches to linear systems of equations, matrices, determinants, eigenvalues and eigenvectors, vector spaces, bases and linear transformations. - MA 311 Advanced Mathematics for Teachers.
 3 Semester Hours.
 (Lab fee.)
 (Cannot be used to satisfy requirement for upper-level mathematics elective for mathematics majors or other scientific majors.)
 Prerequisite: At least one college-level mathematics course.
+(Offered Fall, Spring, and Summer.)
+Develops greater mathematical skills and insight.
+Introduces student to topics in numeration systems, elementary number theory, problem solving, introduction to probability theory, statistics, and geometry. - MA 314 College Geometry.
+3 Semester Hours.
+Prerequisite: MA 308 or its equivalent with a grade of C or higher.
+(Offered Fall and Summer.)
+Axiomatic development of plane and solid Euclidean geometry including functions, distance and measure, congruence, plane separation, parallelism, proportionality and similarity, polygons, circles, area, volume and constructions.
+Also included is a brief introduction to non-Euclidean geometries.